stonepros/stone/doc/dev/stone-volume/zfs.rst

 Tag API
 -------
-The process of identifying filesystems, volumes and pools as part of Ceph relies on applying tags on all volumes.
+The process of identifying filesystems, volumes and pools as part of Stone relies on applying tags on all volumes.
 It follows a naming convention for the namespace that looks like::